mousrij/devops-bootcamp-12-terraform/Notes.md

 <br />

 ### Create SSH Key-Pair
 Login to your AWS Management Console and navigate to the EC2 dashboard.
 Click the "Key pairs" link and press "Create key pair".
 Enter a name (e.g. myapp-key-pair), select the type ED25519 and the format .pem and press "Create key pair".
 A `myapp-key-pair.pem` file containing the private key is automatically downloaded.
-(The public key is stored in AWS.)
+The public key is stored in AWS.
+When we create an EC2 instance with Terraform, we can associate the `myapp-key-pair` key in AWS with this instance.

 Now we have to store this private key on Jenkins server.
 First move the .pem file from the download folder to the ssh folder and copy its content to the clipboard: